Jcc329/Classifying-Malaria-Infected-Cells-Using-Neural-Networks/README.md

     <li><a href="https://github.com/Jcc329/Classifying-Malaria-Infected-Cells-Using-Neural-Networks/blob/main/Jupyter%20Notebooks/Exploratory%20Analysis_Final%20Project.ipynb">2.
 Exploratory Analysis</a> - The jupyter notebook containing exploratory analyses (takes much longer to run) </li>
     <li><a href="https://colab.research.google.com/drive/11Me6TJWDqCsK-7zHNAliLxNJS2_HFwJU?usp=sharing">2.5 Google Colab Exploratory Analysis</a> - The link to the Google Colab notebook containing exploratory analyses and the tensorboard comparison, recommended for faster execution.
 Note: This is not identical to the jupyter notebook as it replaces the manual checking of parameters with a tensorboard instance. </li>
     <li><a href="https://github.com/Jcc329/Investigating-Clusters-Among-US-Birth-Data/blob/main/Notebooks/Technical%20Notebook%20HW%202.ipynb">3.
 Technical Report</a> - The technical notebook containing the report and final model used. </li>
+  <li><b>Image Data</b> - Example parasitized and uninfected images.
+The notebooks include data aquisition programatically</li>
-  <li><a href="https://github.com/Jcc329/Investigating-Clusters-Among-US-Birth-Data/blob/main/README.md">README.md</a> - An overview of the project and results</li>
+  <li><a href="https://github.com/Jcc329/Classifying-Malaria-Infected-Cells-Using-Neural-Networks/blob/main/README.md">README.md</a> - An overview of the project and results</li>
 </ul>

 ### Overview